Risk Factors for Wandering and Elopement in Nursing Homes

 Poorly Designed Facilities

-The design of nursing homes can also be a factor in preventing elopement or wandering.
+The design of nursing facilities can also be a factor in preventing elopement or wandering.
 A confusing layout could cause residents to get lost in the hallways and enter rooms they shouldn’t be in.
 Inadequate signage will also make it easier for people to get lost.

 Comprehensive Risk Assessments